W. C. Fields and Me: Production notes

 Karen Black was offered the role of Carlotta.
 However, she turned it down in order to work with Alfred Hitchcock on his final feature-film Family Plot.

 Rod Steiger's makeup was an early assignment for makeup artist Stan Winston.

-The Pacific Electric Railway car used in the film had been saved from the scrap heap, refitted with an internal combustion engine, rubber tires, and a steering mechanism, and used in several period films set in Los Angeles prior to its appearance in this film.
-In 2001 it was refurbished to operate on a rail line serving San Pedro, California.
+The Pacific Electric Railway car used in the film had been saved from the scrap heap, refitted with an internal combustion engine, rubber tires, and a steering mechanism, and used in several period films set in Los Angeles before its appearance in this film.
+In 2001, it was refurbished to operate on a rail line serving San Pedro, California.

-The mansion used for this film was located at 700 Berkshire Avenue, LaCanada Flintridge, Los Angeles County, was previously owned by William Joseph Connery, a silent-movie era independent movie producer.
-He called the home "Villa Ardaree" and it was known before that as Dryborough, after the original owners.
+The mansion used for this film was located at 700 Berkshire Avenue, LaCanada Flintridge, Los Angeles County, and it previously was owned by William Joseph Connery, a silent-movie era independent movie producer.
+He called the home Villa Ardaree, and it was known before that as Dryborough, named after the original owners.